 Along with the journey from gardener to urban farmer, Novella takes us soul-searching on topics like the divisions between races, classes, and rural and urban dwellers, what it means to be a carnivore, and how raising your own animals for food changes that dynamic.
 All the while, she pours her heart into growing something green, beautiful and nourishing that feeds not only her and Billy but their friends and neighbors in Ghost Town, as well.

-Novella attended UC Berkeley's Graduate School of Journalism (where studied under Michael Pollan) and her training as a journalist has not gone to waste.
+Novella attended UC Berkeley's Graduate School of Journalism where studied under Michael Pollan and her training as a journalist has not gone to waste.
 Her writing is excellent -- evocative, quirky, funny and brutally honest.
 My interest in her story never waned and I even found myself laughing aloud at times as I read.

+Give Farm City a read -- I don't think you'll regret it.
 You can keep up with Novella's adventures at her blog -- Ghost Town Farm.